Phase 2 Waiver Requests and Programme Change Requests

 - The time interval between succeeding time-linked OBs is < 1hr.

-In addition to the general Phase 2 Waiver Request policies, waiver requests have to be submitted for the following cases:
+In addition to the general Phase 2 Waiver Request policies, waiver requests have to be submitted for the following conditions:

 As a reminder, Waiver Requests are petitions to override one or more operational rules or technical limitations.
 Programme Change Requests are petitions to deviate from observations as proposed at Phase 1 (e.g. new targets, new instrument, new/different observing modes, etc.).
 Formulation and submission of both types of petition is now fully supported in the p2 (Paranal) and p2ls (La Silla) user interfaces.
 Once logged in, the user should select the Run for which they intend to submit the Waiver Request or Change Request.
 By clicking on the Run, the user will be able to access the Change Request menu on the top right.
 Further information is provided here.